Happy Father’s Day to the greatest man that I have ever known, my Grandfather,

 Me, With My Grandparents

 He always treated me as if I was the most wonderful person in the world.
 He never raised his voice to me, well, actually he did once, when we had a flat tire in the desert in Arizona and I was hopping in and out of the car while he was trying to change the tire.
 But only that one time.
 We traveled to most every state in America before I was 14.
 There are only a handfull of states that I have left to visit and I hope to someday.

 He took me to Florida many a summer.

 He taught me how to swim.

-He didn’t just took me to the beach, but to watch the space shuttle blast off from Cape Canaveral.
+He didn’t just take me to the beach, but to also watch the space shuttle blast off from Cape Canaveral.
 Every vacation was not just fun, but educational too.
 He gave me more life experiences before he died than most people get in their lifetimes.